*As always, this post is purely my own opinion — not financial advice*

 GOLD vs. BITCOIN

 Can you name a single retailer you’ve been to in the last year that would accept a bar of gold as payment?
-I can give you a dozen off the top of my head that will happily exchange their goods or services for Bitcoin, and more are being added every day.
+I can give you a dozen off the top of my head that will happily exchange their goods or services for Bitcoin, not to mention entire countries like El Salvador which are declaring BTC as legal tender.

 Who the hell wants to carry a bar of gold around to buy things?
 And even if they did, which vendors would accept it as payment?
-(Almost nobody.)
+Almost nobody.
+(And don’t get me started on the cost of transport if you’re a large financial institution trying to move your stash between states or internationally–total nightmare).

 Gold is pretty damn durable, but so is Bitcoin.
-It’s been going strong for 11 years now, and all government attempts to thwart its march have been comically futile.
+It’s been going strong for 11 years now, and all thwarting attempts by governments, hackers, etc. have been comically futile.
+I’m going to give BTC the edge here, because once your private keys are secured (or in unfortunate cases, lost), those coins are as good as untouchable.

 Gold can only be split up into so many tiny flakes, which obviously get very difficult to measure in a reliable way.
-Bitcoin is digital, and can therefore be infinitely divided with perfect precision.
+Bitcoin is digital, and can therefore be divided perfectly by math, all the way down to a single satoshi (one one hundred millionth of a bitcoin) with perfect precision.

 Gold has been debased throughout history by bureaucrats & greedy governments looking to stretch out their power over the financial system.
 Take ancient Athens for example, who back in 434 BC, simply poured copper (a cheap metal) into their big stirry pot of gold to artificially expand their supply, so they could build a bigger military.
 (See 5:42 on this video)